neerajprasad209/Iris_Flowers_Classification/README.md

 # Iris_Flowers_Classification
 * Reading the Dataset
-* Seperate the X and Y Features
+* Separate the X and Y Features
+* Apply Preprocessing pipeline on X features
+*